Omegapoint/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	aws cloudformation package --template-file template.yaml --s3-bucket $BUCKET --output-template packaged.yaml
 	```

 1. Deploy the serverless API using the following command.
-Note that this template references the output from the setup CloudFormation stack (`Secure-Serverless`) for things like subnet IDs.
+Note that this template references the output from the setup CloudFormation stack (`givlas-Secure-Serverless`) for things like subnet IDs.

 	```
-	aws cloudformation deploy --template-file packaged.yaml --stack-name CustomizeUnicorns --region $REGION --capabilities CAPABILITY_IAM --parameter-overrides InitResourceStack=Secure-Serverless
+	aws cloudformation deploy --template-file packaged.yaml --stack-name givlas-CustomizeUnicorns --region $REGION --capabilities CAPABILITY_IAM --parameter-overrides InitResourceStack=givlas-Secure-Serverless
 	```

 1. Wait until you see the stack is successfully deployed: